zzdovydas/MotoDataLogger/README.md

   - Battery level

 - **JSON Data Transmission:**
-  The collected data is formatted into a **JSON request** that can be sent to an API server (future implementation with **.NET API**).
+  The collected data is formatted into a **JSON request** for potential transmission to an API server (planned **.NET API** integration).

 - **Customizable & Extendable:**
-  Users can freely access and modify the **Automate** flow to fit their needs.
+  Users can freely access and modify the **Automate** flow to fit their specific needs.

 ## Requirements

 - **Automate App** (Android)
 - Location services **must be enabled** for proper functionality
-- **Paid Version IS Required**: The flow may exceed the free version's allowed number of elements.
-It is possible to lower the amount of elements thus reducing the need for a paid version.
+- **Paid Version Required**: The flow may exceed the free version's element limit.
+However, optimizing the flow to reduce elements **could** eliminate the need for a paid version.

 ## Future Development

-- **API Implementation:** A **.NET-based API** will be developed to receive and process tracking data.
+- **API Integration:** A **.NET-based API** will be developed to receive and process tracking data.
-- **Additional Features:** Possible improvements include notification alerts, remote shutdown, and real-time tracking UI.
+- **Additional Features:** Potential enhancements include:
+  - Notification alerts
+  - Remote shutdown
+  - Real-time tracking UI